About Hamilton Zoo

 Our history

-Hamilton Zoo started its life as Hilldale Game Farm in 1969 under the ownership of Mr and Mrs Powell.
+Hamilton Zoo started its life as Hilldale Game Farm in 1969 under the ownership of Murray and Gloria Powell.
 Initially, the farm focused on raising game birds for the Acclimatisation Society, along with a small collection of exotic mammals and birds for public viewing.

 In 1976, the Hamilton City Council purchased the 14-hectare site, buildings, and animal stock, and appointed a Zoological Trust to manage the zoo.
 When the zoo faced a potential closure, a public petition in April 1984 prompted the council to keep the zoo operational.
 Subsequently, the Department of Recreation and Welfare took over the management of Hilldale.